open-cogsci/osdoc/content/pages/dev/fromsource.md

 ### Required

-The following packages are required to run a minimal version of the OpenSesame GUI, with only support for the [legacy] back-end, no sound support, and no plug-in support.
+The following packages are required to run a minimal version of the OpenSesame GUI, with only support for the [legacy] backend, no sound support, and no plugin support.

 - [Python](http://www.python.org) is the programming language in which OpenSesame is created.
 The following versions of Python are supported:
 	- Python 2.7 (default)